dsa027/dsa027.github.io/_portfolio/2018-02-04-blocipedia.md

 # Results

-  Devise isn't working correctly yet on Heroku.
+  Devise isn't working correctly yet for the application on Heroku.
 There are minor bugs to still fix and some enhancements would make the app even better.

 # Conclusion
   After getting through the previous Bloccit project, Rails became a favorite and writing this application was challenging a great deal of fun.